Kunull/Writeups/docs/TryHackMe/Easy/Brute It.md

+---
+custom_edit_url: null
+pagination_next: null
+pagination_prev: null
+---

 ## Task 1: About this box
 ### Deploy the machine
 ### No answer needed

+&nbsp;

 ## Task 2: Reconnaissance
-## Search for open ports using nmap.
+### Search for open ports using nmap.
 How many ports are open?
 - Let's perform a `nmap` scan against the machine.
 ```
 $ nmap -sC -sV 10.10.30.186